01-edu/Branch-AI/one_md_per_day_format/piscine/Week3/w3day02.md

     ```

 The first two layers could use another activation function that sigmoid (eg: relu)
-# Exercice 4 Optimize
+# Exercise 4 Optimize

-The goal of this exercice is to learn to train the neural network.
+The goal of this exercise is to learn to train the neural network.
 Once the architecture of the neural network is set there are two steps to train the neural network:

 - `compile`:  The compilation step aims to set the loss function, to choose the algoithm to minimize the chosen loss function and to choose the metric the model outputs.